nithin-kata/Face-Recognition-Attendance-System/README.md

    git clone https://github.com/nithin-kata/FaceRecognitionAttendance.git
    cd FaceRecognitionAttendance

-2.Install dependencies:
-pip install -r requirements.txt
+**2.Install dependencies:**

+Install All the modules mentioned below pip install tk-tools pip install opencv-contrib-python pip install datetime pip install pytest-shutil pip install python-csv pip install numpy pip install pillow pip install pandas pip install times

-3.Run the application:
+**3.Run the application**:

 bash
 Copy
 Edit
 python main.py

-📷 Image Capture Info
+**📷 Image Capture Info**

-By default, 101 images are captured per student for better training accuracy.
+By default, 71 images are captured per student for better model accuracy.

-You can adjust this number in the code if needed.
+You can modify this count inside TakeImages() in main.py.

-A minimum of 30–50 varied images is recommended.
+A minimum of 30–50 varied images is recommended for best results.

-🧹 Delete Functionality
+**🧹 Delete Functionality**
 You can delete a student's data completely (images, records, and CSV entry) with one click using the GUI.

-🔐 Face Recognition Model
+**🔐 Face Recognition Model**
 Uses OpenCV's LBPH (Local Binary Patterns Histograms) algorithm.

-Model is trained on images in the dataset/ folder and saved as trainer.yml.
+Model is trained using images in TrainingImage/ and saved as TrainingImageLabel/Trainner.yml.

-🙌 Contributions
+**🙌 Contributions**
 Contributions, suggestions, and issues are welcome.
 Please fork the repo and create a pull request.

-📄 License
+**📧 Contact**
+For any queries, email: nithinkata29@gmail.com

+**📄 License**
 MIT License – free to use and modify.